 The curriculum provides skills development for your progression into the world of employment.
-These transferable skills will also enable you to adapt to changes in the employment market and to progress your career.
+These transferable skills will also enable you to adapt to the everchanging market climate and progress with your career.

 The salaried placement year is an important feature of the course.
 It is optional, but if chosen it will give you a distinct advantage on graduating, and we have an excellent placements office to provide support in finding a placement that is right for you.